-The School also has purpose built teaching spaces in the Panoz Institute, including the Boots Unit, a technology-enhanced learning space which allows students to dispense drugs and develop communication skills.
+spaces in the Panoz Institute, including the Boots Unit, a technology-enhanced learning space which allows students to dispense drugs and develop communication skills.

-Structured professional placements are integrated throughout the new programme.
+Structured professional placements (unpaid) are integrated throughout the new programme and these take place in Years 2, 4 and 5.
 A particular strength of the Trinity programme is the undergraduate research project, which may take place abroad and gives students the opportunity to develop focused laboratory or field research with one-to-one supervision.

 As an expert in the discovery, development and optimal use of medicines, many career paths are open to pharmacists.
 Your career prospects as a Pharmacy graduate are excellent.
 Employment opportunities exist in community, hospital and industrial pharmacy, as well as in state services such as medicines licensing.
 In addition, you can opt to undertake research, or apply for entry to one of the postgraduate courses in hospital, industrial or community pharmacy.
-See: pharmacy.tcd. ie/postgraduate/ for further details.
+See: pharmacy.tcd.ie/ postgraduate/ for further details.

 The Pharmacy syllabus has been designed to provide you with an all-round education in both the basic and pharmaceutical sciences and in the practice of pharmacy itself.
-The five-year integrated Pharmacy programme comprises a variety of approaches to teaching Pharmacy by friendly, dedicated, enthusiastic and approachable staff: lectures, seminars, tutorials, workshops, small-group teaching, problem-based learning, site-visits, computer-assisted learning, web discussion boards, wikis, online group assignments, communication skills, career planning, clinical case studies, inter-professional learning, laboratory and dispensing practicals, and a research project.
+The five-year integrated Pharmacy programme comprises a variety of approaches to teaching Pharmacy including: lectures, seminars, tutorials, workshops, small-group teaching, problem-based learning, site-visits, computer-assisted learning, web discussion boards, wikis, online group assignments, communication skills, career planning, clinical case studies, inter-professional learning, laboratory and dispensing practicals, and a research project.
+The programme is delivered as a series of integrated modules, examples of which include: